laserpants/code-overload/README.md

 (example)

 Although Haskell encompasses a sophisticated type system that supports polymorphism and an advanced form of systematic overloading; clever use of type inference allows for a very minimalistic and elegant syntax.
-Surprisingly, many times even more succinct than that of a dynamically typed scripting language:
+Surprisingly, since type annotations are rarely necessary, many times even more succinct than that of a dynamically typed scripting language:

     -- Insertion sort implementation